lextiz/pact-docker/README.md

+**DEPRECATION: This repo is no longer relevant as there is an official [dockerized CLI](https://github.com/pact-foundation/pact-ruby-cli) maintained by Pact team.
+This repo will be deleted soon.**

 # Ruby Pact CLI in a docker container

 This docker image contains the Ruby implementations of Pact standalone executables: ```pact-mock-service```, ```pact-stub-service```, ```pact-provider-verifier```, ```pact-broker```, ```pact``` and ```pact-message```